dqops/dqo/docs/checks/column/uniqueness/distinct-count-anomaly.md

 # distinct count anomaly data quality checks

-Column-level check that ensures that the distinct count in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+A column-level check that ensures that the distinct count in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.

 ___